-In 2009, The Sisters of the Incarnate Word said goodbye to the children and turned daily management of the Children’s Village, School and Clinic over to the Archdiocese of San Salvador which always had official responsability for the community.
-The transition to direct Archdiocesan management occured at the same time that El Salvador experienced a significant shift in how childcare is regulated.
-In 2009, the Salvadoran government passed a monumental new child protection law that lead many smaller NGOs to shutter their doors and leave the country.
+In 2009, The Sisters of the Incarnate Word said goodbye to the children and turned daily management of the Children’s Village, School and Clinic over to the Archdiocese of San Salvador which always had official responsibility for the community with funding from COAR Peace Mission (COARPM).

-All of our children were guaranteed a good education, in a safe environmnent, with all needed academic supplies.
+All of our children were guaranteed a good education at the new parish school, in a safe environment, with all needed academic supplies.
+COAR would supplement their academic need with additional tutors, workshops and career counseling.
 COAR had an on-site clinic with a doctor, a dentist and a laboratory.
 And, COAR had a great leadership team: Director, Psychologist, Social Worker, Education Director and support staff.

-COAR’s Ludoteca was inaugurated in 2015 and serves all of the children in the community.
+COAR’s Ludoteca was inaugurated in 2015 and serves all of the children in foster care.
 Daily, there are therapy sessions using: art therapy, play therapy, music therapy, and stress management programs.
 The goal is simple: when working with abused and abandoned children, help them to overcome their traumas and poor coping mechanisms so that they can lead productive adult lives in healthy and committed relationships.